-Yesterday, the next stage of one of the most exciting developments in the country got underway, as ground was broken at Space Park Leicester.
+Yesterday, the next stage of one of the most exciting developments in the country got underway, as the ground was broken at Space Park Leicester.

 Space Park Leicester is a true collaboration between the public and private sectors, and between industry and academia.
-The Leicester and Leicestershire Enterprise Partnership Ltd. (LLEP) has backed the project with £8.175 million from its £126m Local Growth Fund, due to the economic benefits the it will bring.
+The Leicester and Leicestershire Enterprise Partnership Ltd. (LLEP) has backed the project with £8.175 million from its £126m Local Growth Fund, due to the economic benefits it will bring.

 The Rt Hon Chris Skidmore MP, Secretary of State for Universities, Science, Research and Innovation attended the ground-breaking event, underlining the project’s importance not only at a local but at a national level.

 When it opens in 2021, Space Park Leicester will be a world-leading centre of space research and technological development.
 The vision for the site includes facilities for small businesses and start-ups to carry out vital research in space-related industries This will make the site a key focus of the space industry helping the UK capture a growing share of the global space market, that is projected to be worth £40bn and creating 100,000 jobs by 2030.

 The LLEP has supported Space Park Leicester from its inception, using its Local Growth Fund.
 The Leicester and Leicestershire Growth Deal aims to drive growth across the region by providing funding, leveraging investment and building new homes and space for businesses.

 Science and technology is a key industry that the LLEP aims to support, and in Space Park Leicester, it is continuing a theme that has seen it invest Local Growth Fund capital in high-technology, cutting edge projects that will bring skilled jobs and economic growth to Leicester and Leicestershire.

 Kevin Harris is Chair of the LLEP Board of Directors.
 He said: